ericwikman/cinque.xyz/docs/src/giant/timeline.md

 - Buffer feature for copying rows
 - Can sort data files
 - Can fill previously created masks, such as computer form letters
+- I think you create your model in a document, and then process that document to get the results, I do not think it was a real-time updating screen.

 ## 1981-03-02
 ### InfoWorld